rebelsky/sams-assorted-musings-reflections/closing-in-on-100.md

 [19] And, as we saw last summer, there's no guarantee that I'll keep up my pace [20].

-[20] Fortunately, I have a list of about one-hundred-more essay topics, and that doesn't include all of the [Grinnellians](index-grinnellians.html) I plan to write about.
+[20] However, I have a list of about one-hundred-more essay topics, and that doesn't include all of the [Grinnellians](index-grinnellians.html) I plan to write about.